emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

       }
     ```
     #error[
-      - Die Variablen x und y der Basisklasse sind in Circle nicht sichtbar.
+      - The variables x and y of the base class are not visible in Circle.
-      - Fehler: Im Konstruktor der Klasse Circle sind x und y unbekannt.
+      - Error: In the constructor of class Circle, x and y are unknown.
     ]
   ]
 ]